 Information architecture (IA) is an often-overlooked area of website design.
 Too often, as designers, we just let the CMS we’re using dictate how content for a site is organized.
 And that works fine as long as the site fits perfectly into the narrow content formats most CMSs are designed around.

 But too often, a website’s content breaks the boundaries of most CMSs.
 Without a clear understanding of how information architecture works, we can end up creating sites that are more confusing than they need to be or, at worst, make our content virtually inaccessible.
 It’s a shame, considering that the basics of good information architecture are no more difficult to learn than the basics of good web design.

-P2H, the first PSD to HTML conversion service provider, offered up 3 pages of their Hi-End Package markup (valued at $450) to a lucky Six Revisions winner last week, through a Six Revisions giveaway.
-This post announces the winner of this excellent service package.
+P2H, the first PSD-to-HTML conversion service provider, offered up three pages of their Hi-End Package markup to a lucky Six Revisions winner last week, through a Six Revisions giveaway.

 The winner of the giveaway is Shane C.